PriyankaSharma1024/CODSOFT/README.md

 ## Feedback and Contributions

-We value feedback from our users and are continuously working to improve our platform.
-If you ha
+We value feedback from our users and are continuously working to improve.